Fradenti/intRinsic/cran-comments.md

      Message: Not Found

-Aside from the notes above, running `devtools::check(args = c('--as-cran','--no-manual'))` locally and the functions `devtools::check_win_devel()` and `devtools::check_win_release()` produces no ERRORs, WARNINGs, nor additional NOTEs.
+Aside from the notes above, running `devtools::check(args = c('--as-cran','--no-manual'))` locally and the functions `devtools::check_win_devel()` and `devtools::check_win_release()` produces no ERRORs, WARNINGs, or additional NOTEs.

+I removed the recent note

+* checking C++ specification ...
+  NOTE Specified C++11: please drop specification unless essential

+following https://www.tidyverse.org/blog/2023/03/cran-checks-compiled-code/, updating the `src/Makevars` and `msrc/Makevars.win` files.

-The functions `devtools::check_rhub()`,  produce no ERRORs, no WARNINGs, and one NOTE.
+The function `devtools::check_rhub()` produces no ERRORs, no WARNINGs, and one NOTE.
 Specifically, only on `Fedora Linux, R-devel, clang, gfortran`, we obtained

 * checking HTML version of manual ...
 NOTE
   Skipping checking HTML validation: no command 'tidy' found

+Note that only on `Debian Linux, R-devel, GCC ASAN/UBSAN` I obtained a PREPERROR message.
+Inspection of the log reveals that the issue is that:

+* ERROR: dependency ‘RcppArmadillo’ is not available for package ‘intRinsic’

+If I instead run `rhub::check(platform = "debian-gcc-devel-nold")`, the package compiles with no issues.

 Finally, this package, in its current state, also passes all the standard checks performed via GitHub actions.

 ## Downstread dependencies